Title: | Bindings to C++ Libraries for Single-Cell Analysis |

 .

-the score_markers_summary
+The score_markers_summary

 function (for all.pairwise=FALSE

-and their blocked equivalents score_markers_summary_blocked
+Also see their blocked equivalents score_markers_summary_blocked

 and score_markers_pairwise_blocked

-(when block
+when block

 is not NULL